-Cox et al. (2009) and Sweeting (2009) overcome the issue of a fixed trend by allowing for trend changes in the well-known mortality models of Lee and Carter (1992) and Cairns et al. (2006a), respectively.
-The former use a Markov regime switching model with different trend and volatility assumptions in the two mortality regimes under consideration.
-However, in their time-homogeneous Markov chain model, the anticipated long-term mortality trend depends to a diminishing extent on the current mortality regime and possible regime switches in the next year but is rather fixed by the stationary distribution of the Markov chain.
-Hence, even though the model allows for more variability in simulated mortality paths, it does not sufficiently account for possible changes in the anticipated long-term mortality trend.
-In the model of Sweeting (2009), each year, the trend parameters in the two stochastic factors can increase or decrease by a fixed amount or remain constant.
-Thus, in contrast to the model of Cox et al. (2009), the current trend parameters always determine the best estimate mortality trend until infinity.
-However, due to only three possible scenarios for each trend parameter in a 1-year simulation, the range of possible overall trend changes over one year is very limited.
+Some authors have overcome the issue of a fixed mortality trend though and explicitly allow for changes in this trend.
+For instance, Cox et al. (2009) propose a very comprehensive model which includes components for mortality jumps and for mortality trend reductions.
+However, besides the issue that the calibration of their model significantly relies on expert judgment, they only allow for temporary trend changes.
+The long-term mortality trend assumption is fixed and thus, only parts of the second component of the longevity risk are covered by their model.
+Very similar arguments hold for the models of Biffis (2005) and Hari et al. (2008b) where the process which models the mortality trend is mean reverting with the mean fixed at t = 0.
+Milidonis et al. (2010) take a different approach and use a Markov regime switching model with different trend and volatility assumptions in the two mortality regimes under consideration.
+However, in their model, the anticipated long-term mortality trend is rather fixed by the stationary distribution of the Markov chain and hence, the model does also not sufficiently account for possible changes in the anticipated longterm mortality trend.
+A way to overcome this issue is presented by Sweeting (2009) who incorporates a trend change component into the model of Cairns et al. (2006a).
+The trend parameters in the two stochastic factors can change each year and, in contrast to the previous models, the current trend parameters always determine the best estimate mortality trend until infinity.
+However, due to only three possible scenarios for each trend parameter in a 1-year simulation (upward/downward movement by a fixed amount or remaining unchanged), the range of possible overall trend changes over one year is very limited.
 This makes a reasonable computation of a 99.5% quantile impossible as, for such a computation to be sound, the distribution of the magnitude of trend changes would have to be (at least approximately) continuous.
-Therefore, we conclude that also only very recently developed spot models which allow for trend changes are not directly applicable in the Solvency II framework.
+Therefore, we conclude that also very recently developed spot models which allow for trend changes are not directly applicable in the Solvency II framework.

 A class of mortality models which overcomes the outlined drawbacks of spot models are so-called forward mortality models.
 Such models can be seen as an extension of spot models in the time/maturity dimension as they require the expected future mortality as input and model changes in this quantity over time.
 Thus, they simultaneously allow for random evolutions of realized mortality and for changes in the long-term mortality expectation.
 Even changes in expected mortality for only certain future time periods can be modeled in contrast to trend-varying spot models where changes in the trend parameters influence expected mortality at all future points in time.
 This makes forward models usually more complex than spot models but for a reasonable computation of a 1-year VaR this additional complexity seems inevitable.
-Moreover, even if one had an adequate spot model at hand, a forward model would still offer the advantage that no nested simulations would be required for the computation of the liabilities at t=1.
-In a forward modeling framework, these liabilities can be computed directly based on the current mortality surface, whereas, when using a spot model, for each 1-year simulation path another set of paths is needed to compute the liabilities by Monte Carlo simulation.
+Moreover, even if an adequate spot model existed, a forward model would still offer the advantage that no nested simulations would be required for the computation of the liabilities at t = 1.
+In a forward modeling framework, these liabilities can be computed directly based on the current mortality surface, whereas, when using a spot model, for each 1-year simulation path another set of paths is needed to compute the liabilities by Monte

+Carlo simulation.